vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD01_DEMO.md

 25. In the **Home Address** text box, type **423 Main St.**
 26. In the **Email Address** text box, type your email address.
 27. Click **Purchase**.
-28. Explain that now the app sends the purchase request to the front-end service.
+28. The app sends the purchase request to the front-end service.
 The front-end service saves the purchase information and then sends a separate purchase request to the back-end service for additional processing.
 After the back-end and front-end services complete their task, the client app displays a confirmation message.
-29. Inform the students they will implement the purchase feature, including the back-end service purchase feature, in the upcoming labs.
+29. You will implement the purchase feature, including the back-end service purchase feature, in the upcoming labs.
 30. Click **Close** to close the confirmation message.
-31. On the **Blue Yonder Companion** page, point to **New York at a Glance** , and explain that the weather forecast is also retrieved from the front-end service.
-Inform the students that they will implement the weather service in the upcoming labs.
+31. On the **Blue Yonder Companion** page, point to **New York at a Glance** , and notice that the weather forecast is also retrieved from the front-end service.
+You will implement the weather service in the upcoming labs.
 32. Click the current trip from Seattle to New York.
 33. On the **Current Trip** page, right-click or swipe from the bottom of the screen to display the app bar, and then click **Media**.
 34. On the **Media** page, right-click or swipe from the bottom of the screen to display the app bar.
-35. Show students the available buttons, and explain that you can upload images and videos to Azure Storage, and share them with other clients.
+35. Review the available buttons, and you can upload images and videos to Azure Storage, and share them with other clients.
-36. Inform the students that they will implement the upload and download features in the upcoming labs.
+36. You will implement the upload and download features in the upcoming labs.

    >**Note** : Do not click the upload buttons, because you have not created any Azure Storage accounts yet.
 If you click any of the upload buttons, the app will fail and close.